 $500M Mid-Currituck Bridge

-The North Carolina Department of Transportation wants to build a $500M seven-mile toll bridge across the Currituck Sound to the northernmost section of the Outer Banks.
+Despite having no financial plan to build the bridge, or the required permits, the North Carolina Department of Transportation is pushing ahead with plans to build a $500M seven-mile toll bridge across the Currituck Sound to the northernmost section of the Outer Banks.
 An outdated and unnecessary project first proposed decades ago, the Mid-Currituck Bridge resurfaced as a toll project.
 Critically, plans for the bridge failed to look at current science and projections of sea level rise.
 An up-to-date analysis shows that roads around the bridge will become inundated and unusable long before the pricey project has paid for itself.

 - Further beachfront development in an area already vulnerable to erosion, hurricanes, rising sea levels, and other threats likely to become more severe as a result of climate change;

 - Damage to water quality critical to residents and aquatic habitat in the Currituck estuary critical to fisheries; and